brettz9/eslint-plugin-query/README.md

     this output with start and/or end); this makes it ideal for querying data rather than just knowing that some syntax is present in such-and-such a file at such-and-such a line number.
+2. This plugin name suggests it can be used to *find* items rather than just restrict them (though when used in linting, it indeed serves the purpose of restriction).
-2. You can use arbitrary JavaScript in your template syntax
+3. You can use arbitrary JavaScript in your template syntax
-3. I hope to expand to other rules for querying (and possibly formatting/sorting results).
+4. I hope to expand to other rules for querying (and possibly formatting/sorting results).

 ## Installation